-Leadership the Productive and Moral Application of Influence (stop talking about culture and start thinking about climate)
+Leadership, the Productive and Moral Application of Influence (stop talking about culture and start thinking about climate)

-Can you feel a culture; well I would like to believe that you can feel a climate which impacts upon and creates an organizations culture?
+Can you feel a culture; well I would like to believe that you can feel a climate which impacts upon and creates an organization’s culture?
 We often hear the rhetoric around leadership, engagement, values and being humanistic but do we really understand what this means?
-We believe at Jasper that you can walk into a company and feel its climate DNA or an organizations personality, and in any change programme no matter what the primary objective for this shift, we need to start with “Change What to What”?
+We believe at Jasper that you can walk into a company and feel its climate DNA or an organisations personality, and in any change programme no matter what the primary objective for this shift, we need to start with “Change What to What”?

-The first place is taking the temperature of the organization, what do people really think about what it purports to be, and what it actually is?
+The first place is taking the temperature of the organisation, what do people really think about what it purports to be, and what it actually is?
 We believe that organisations often suffer from a form of corporate blindness around being realistic about what they have and where they are starting from.
-Given that Jasper works from an evidence based perspective it is critical that a number of litmus tests are undertaken which take the temperature of the organization and provides some hard starting data.
+Given that Jasper works from an evidence based perspective it is critical that a number of litmus tests are undertaken which take the temperature of the organisation and provides some hard starting data.
 We have the cutting edge tools to do this and before using any tool lets take a look at defining just what is meant by Climate and Culture.
 The word climate is rarely used to describe what we want to change usually culture is mentioned “We need to change the Culture”.
 Fine, from what to what and what will be the catalysts for the change, secondly how will you maintain the shift if you don’t understand what can actually neutralize all of your efforts?

 There are two main models describing the relationship between climate and culture, the organizational psychologists view and the anthropological and sociological perspective.
 The first and older model sees climate and culture as hierarchically equivalent and distinct.
 This tradition separates climate (employees’ evaluation of their work environment including structures, processes and events) from culture (a more subjective description of the fundamental values of an organization; Denison, 1996; Meyerson, 1991; Schnieder & Snyder, 1975).